Dame Anita Roddick – Body and Soul

-Roddick refers to this as the rise of the ‘vigilante consumer’.
+Roddick refers to this as the rise of the ‘vigilante consumer.’
 “They’re educated and aware; they’re being informed by blogs and the internet.
-They don’t let themselves be enamoured by a company’s public relations (PR) and they are powerful.
+They don’t let themselves be enamoured by a company’s public relations (PR), and they are powerful.
 Look at Amit Srivastava, whom I met just last week.
-He’s a young Indian man living in California, who has taken up the issue about water being stolen from Indian peasant farmers to go into Coca-Cola.
-He has galvanised the southern state of Kerala and they’ve completely banned Coca-Cola, as have several university campuses in the US.
+He’s a young Indian man living in California, who has taken up the issue of water being stolen from Indian peasant farmers to go into Coca-Cola.
+He has galvanized the southern state of Kerala, and they’ve completely banned Coca-Cola, as have several university campuses in the US.
 Now, that’s powerful.
 Companies are going to have to sit up and listen to that.”

 “Its transparency has given it the credibility of brand recognition and approval.
 If only companies could say: ‘Look, we’re going to screw up along the way, but come with us on the journey’.
 It’s like permission marketing.
 The consumer will give you the right to take it slowly if your efforts are transparent and honest.”